Completing your return: Steps 3 and 4

 • reasonable fees, that have not already been deducted, to have someone prepare or assist you in filing your return if you have income from a business or property (see consolidated and archived Interpretation Bulletin IT-99R5, Legal and Accounting Fees)

-• most interest you paid on money you borrowed for investment purposes, but generally only if you use it to try to earn investment income, such as interest and dividends
+• most interest you paid on money you borrowed and used to try to earn investment income, such as interest and dividends

 Note